MicrosoftDocs/win32/desktop-src/Msi/hyperlink-control.md

 ---
-Description: The Hyperlink control displays a HTML link to an address, which opens in the default browser for the computer. ms.assetid: 06678b10-0915-4649-b917-ec90c40d5160
+description: The Hyperlink control displays a HTML link to an address, which opens in the default browser for the computer. ms.assetid: 06678b10-0915-4649-b917-ec90c40d5160
 title: Hyperlink Control
 ms.topic: article